farukhjabeen/DataAvengers-Diabetes-Predictor-Project/README.md

 # DataAvengers-Diabetes-Predictor-Project
-Predicting the occurrences of Diabetes in Women
+Predicting the occurrences of Diabetes in Women using Machine learning in Python.